Header background

 Problem solved!?

-Run f/18+, and blast everything with the brightness of ten suns!
-Then you’ll get plenty of depth of field, and nearly fully resolved macro subjects.
+Run f/18+, and light everything with the brightness of many suns!

 Devil in the details